 In the internet age, the world has a bit of a double-edged relationship with personal connections.
-Social media has made us simultaneously more and less personally connected with others; we both feel the freedom to share more of ourselves with the public than in any prior human society and feel more disconnected from each other in the process.
+Live social media content has made us simultaneously more and less personally connected with others; we feel the freedom to share more of ourselves with the public than in any prior human society and feel more disconnected from each other in the process.

-But there’s one kind of content that circumvents this paradox: live social media content.
-These are the Twitch streams, Twitter spaces, and Instagram live stories of the world – places where people can share a live version of themselves with huge audiences in a casual context.
+Social media streaming is the Twitch streams, Twitter spaces, and Instagram live stories of the world – places where people can share a live version of themselves with huge audiences in a casual context.

 The Context: Where We’ve Been

-Live functions have been a part of social media for well over a decade, but it is only within the past five years that they have gained true prominence.
+Live functions have been a staple of social media for over a decade, but their importance has surged recently, particularly since 2020.
 Twitch, likely the oldest platform dedicated to live social media, has been around since 2011.
-But Facebook Live, Instagram Live, and Twitter Spaces are much more recent developments.
+However, more mainstream social platforms like Facebook Live, Instagram Live, and Twitter Spaces (now X Spaces) have only gained widespread use more recently.

 Sometimes, soon after a tech trend becomes prominent, it reveals itself to be nothing more than a fad.
-Other times, it continues its influence grows and grows until it becomes a fixture of public life.
-We’re predicting that live social media content is a part of the latter category, that it is still growing, and that this year will significantly determine its future.
+Other times, it continues its influence, and it grows and grows until it becomes a fixture of public life.
+We predict that live social media content is a part of the latter category, that it is still growing, and that this year will significantly determine its future.

 This combination of factors creates fertile soil for an abundant harvest of success.